 At the end of the award period, we will require a short report and expenditure summary.
 Electronic copies of reports, papers, abstracts and posters resulting from the visit should also be submitted.
 Papers produced as a result of or in connection with Du Pré Grant-funded research should acknowledge the grant and include the address of the MS International Federation’s website.

 MSIF’s Du Pré Grants panel considers and selects successful candidates.

 Who do I contact?

-For more information, including a list of possible host institutions, contact our Head of International Medical and Scientific Research, Dr Dhia Chandraratna, using the Contact Us form.
+For more information, including a list of possible host institutions, contact our research team using the Contact Us form.